CoenKonings/study-program-selection-tool/README.md

 ## Frontend
 The frontend can be found in `/frontend/` and is built entirely in React JS.
 The main `App` component and its child component that allows the user to select one of the three implemented decision making methods, `SystemSelector`, are located in `/frontend/src/App.jsx`.
 The components necessary for each of the three decision making methods are located in the respective files in `/frontend/src/components/`.

+## Environment variables
+Both the frontend and the backend require environment variables to be present in a `.env` file at the project's root.
+Here, three environment variables should be present:

+`GPT_API_KEY` should contain the key for OpenAI's API.

+`DJANGO_SECRET_KEY` should contain the secret key to be used in `settings.py`.

+`VITE_API_URL` should contain the URL from which the backend can be reached.

+# Deployment
+The backend can be deployed following the standard Django deployment procedure ([docs](https://docs.djangoproject.com/en/4.2/howto/deployment/)).

+The frontend can be built by running `npm run build`.
+All that is left to do is serving the application files that appear in the `dist` folder with `index.html` as an entry point.